Sphere packing proper colorings of an expander graph: Introduction

 \section{Introduction}

-A central topic in coding theory is the study of error-correcting codes of a fixed length over some alphabet.
+The study of error-correcting codes of a fixed length over some alphabet is a central topic in coding theory.
 Given the word length $n$, the alphabet $[q]$, and the minimum distance $d$, the goal is to find a large subset of $[q]^n$ where the Hamming distance between any two codewords is at least $d$.
-This can be viewed as a sphere packing problem on $[q]^n$ equipped with the Hamming distance.
+Such a code of size $M$ is called an \emph{$(n, M, d)$ code}.
+This problem can be viewed as a sphere packing problem on $[q]^n$ equipped with the Hamming distance.

-We extend this notion to introduce the sphere packing problem of proper $q$-colorings of a graph.
-In particular, given an $n$ vertex graph $G$, we identify the set of vertex colorings of $G$ using $q$ colors with $[q]^n/S_q$; that is, the set $[q]^n$ with the equivalence relation $(x_1, \ldots, x_n) \equiv (\sigma(x_1), \ldots, \sigma(x_n))$ for all $\sigma \in S_q$.
-Now, given a minimum distance $d$, we would like to find a large set of vertex colorings where the distance between any two colorings is at least $d$, and we further require that each coloring is a proper coloring of the graph $G$.
+We extend this notion to introduce the sphere packing problem of proper $q$-colorings of a graph, which we call \emph{graphical error-correcting codes}.
+In particular, given an $n$ vertex graph $G$, we identify the set of vertex colorings of $G$ using $q$ colors with $[q]^n$.
+Now, given a minimum distance $d$, we would like to find a large set of vertex colorings where the Hamming distance between any two colorings is at least $d$, with the extra requirement that each coloring is a proper coloring of the graph $G$.
+Such a set of proper $q$-colorings of size $M$ is called a \emph{$(G, M, d)$ code}.
+Observe that in the case $G$ is the empty graph on $n$ vertices, a $(G, M, d)$ code is just an $(n, M, d)$ code, so our new notion of graphical error-correcting codes is a direct generalization of typical error-correcting codes.

-In this paper, we investigate the relationship between expansion and this new sphere packing problem.
+In this paper, we investigate the relationship between one-sided spectral expansion and this new sphere packing problem.
 Expander graphs play an important role in combinatorics and theoretical computer science.
 They also appear in the study of error-correcting codes, such as in the seminal work of Sipser and Spielman \cite{sipser1996}, who construct good error-correcting codes using expander graphs.
 By establishing a new connection between these subjects, we relate spectral expansion, an algebraic quantity, with the geometry of the space of proper $q$-colorings of a graph.